FreesmTeam/FreesmLauncher/README.md

 Prebuilt Development builds are provided for **Linux**, **Windows** and **macOS**.

+On Linux, we also offer our own [Flatpak nightly repository](https://github.com/PrismLauncher/flatpak).
+Most software centers are able to install it by opening [this link](https://flatpak.prismlauncher.org/prismlauncher-nightly.flatpakref).

 ## Community & Support

 Feel free to create a GitHub issue if you find a bug or want to suggest a new feature.
 We have multiple community spaces where other community members can help you: